VariFlight: Passenger Travel Services

+Feichangzhun / VariFlight: Launched in 2011, this application provides passengers with flight status inquiries, itinerary management, and delay warnings, covering all stages of travel (pre-flight, in-flight, and post-flight).

+VariFlight Pro: A professional edition integrated within the application for advanced user requirements.

 A-CDM

-VariFlight A-CDM (Airport Collaborative Decision Making) is an information system dedicated to the improvement of airport ground operations, safety and the growth of a hub’s overall punctuality.
+VariFlight A-CDM (Airport Collaborative Decision Making) is an information system dedicated to the improvement of airport ground operations, safety and the growth of a hub's overall punctuality.

 Data sources: ADS-B, electronic blocks, apron vehicle positioning and video analysis.

-In the end of 2017, 81 airports located in Mainland China and outside have installed VariFlight’s A-CDM.
+In the end of 2017, 81 airports located in Mainland China and outside have installed VariFlight's A-CDM.
 Among those airports are: Kunming Changshui International Airport, Guiyang Longdongbao International Airport, Shanghai Pudong International Airport, etc.

 Shanghai Pudong International Airport has been using A-CDM developed by VariFlight since January 2017.
 The system is aimed to improve on-time performance and safety of the airport's operations.
 By June 2017, Shanghai Pudong airport recorded 62.7% punctuality rate, which was a 15% increase compared to the same period the previous year.

+Technical R&D and Industry Cooperation

+Feeyo Technologyhas established the Joint Laboratory for Airport Internet of Things (IoT) with Hohai University, the Joint Research Center for Transportation Big Data with Nanjing University of Aeronautics and Astronautics (NUAA), and conducts collaborative research with the Civil Aviation Flight University of China (CAFUC).
+The company also participates in the development of post-doctoral research workstations.